 14.5 - Terminated Employees - Employees who are discharged or who terminate their employment shall be entitled to pro-rated vacation pay earned and computed in accordance with 14.2 above.
 Provided, however, employees voluntarily terminating employment must first notify the Employer one (1) week prior to such termination in order to be eligible to receive pro-rated vacation pay.

-14.6 - Tipped Employee Vacation Adjustment - In addition to their regular hourly rates, tipped employees working in the classifications of door attendants, bell stand, bell captain, cocktail waitperson, and ala carte waitperson shall be compensated at the rate of $7.25 per hour for all vacation hours accrued.
+14.6 - Tipped Employee Vacation Adjustment - In addition to their regular hourly rates, tipped employees working in the classifications of door attendants, bell stand, bell captain, cocktail waitperson, and ala carte waitperson shall be compensated at their current hourly wage for all vacation hours accrued.

 ARTICLE 15